Voice Preservation Clinic

 How long does it take to bank my voice?

-Interested individuals should contact Claudia Lywood at [email protected] with the subject line “Voice Preservation Clinic Appointment” to begin scheduling a session.
+Contact Claudia Lywood with the subject line “Voice Preservation Clinic Appointment” to begin scheduling a session.

-Questions about voice-banking or the Voice Preservation Clinic, contact [email protected]
+For questions about voice banking or the Voice Preservation Clinic, please contact: [email protected]

 Address: